 The former comes into play during the support and maintenance program which occurs when a new release of the taxonomy must be revised to reflect changes in reporting needs.
 The XBRL standard differs from a traditional XML structure in that all concepts defined in an XBRL taxonomy are not ordered in a tree in the schema.
 This means XBRL concepts do not derive any meaning from their position in an XML structure.
 However relationships between concepts are still defined in XBRL.
-The relationship between these concepts is defined in a graph which in XBRL is called a linkbase.
-The relationships between each concept can be redefined by adding new relationships or removing outdated relationships.
+The collection of relationships between these concepts is defined in a graph which in XBRL is called a linkbase.
+The relationships between concepts can be redefined by adding new relationships or removing outdated relationships.
 This means the same taxonomy can be used by many different users by changing the relationships between concepts.

-For example the presentation of the concepts can be changed by changing the presentation graph or linkbase.
+For example the presentation of the concepts reported can be changed by extending the relationships in the presentation graph or linkbase.
 This means for a particular user of the taxonomy there may be a presentation graph that is specific to grant recipients.
-Grants recipients, in the process of creating XBRL-formatted data about their grant, would then only see those concepts in the taxonomy that are specific to them.
+Grant recipients, in the process of creating XBRL-formatted data about their grant, would then only see those concepts in the taxonomy that are specific to them.
 A contractor may have their own graph which means they only see the concepts in the taxonomy that are specific to them.
-In this way the different linkbases can be used like a filter to see only the relevant concepts contained in the underlying taxonomy.
-A taxonomy creator or downstream user of the taxonomy can extend the taxonomy by adding their own graph without changing the meaning of data that has already been submitted or the underlying concepts.
-In the SEC filing program for example the FASB provides different presentation linkbases for different industries so they only see those concepts that are specific to their industry.
-In addition, companies filing with the SEC provide their own graphs or linkbases which show only the presentation and calculation relationships between the relevant concepts they are reporting.
+In this way the different linkbases can be used like a filter to show only the relevant concepts contained in the underlying taxonomy.
+A taxonomy creator or downstream user of the taxonomy can extend the taxonomy by adding their own relationships to the graph without changing the meaning of data that has already been submitted or the underlying concepts.
+In the SEC filing program for example the FASB provides different presentation linkbases for different industries so users only see those concepts that are specific to their industry.
+In addition, companies filing with the SEC file their own graphs or linkbases which show only the relevant presentation and calculation relationships between the relevant concepts they are reporting.